-We analyzed the overall regulatory network by systematically arranging it into a hierarchy (Fig. 3A).
-Here, regulators are placed at different levels such that those in the middle tend to regulate regulators below them and, in turn, are more regulated by regulators above them3 (suppl. sect. xxx).
-In this hierarchy, we found that the top-layer TFs are not only enriched in cancer-associated genes (P=xxx, Fisher’s exact test) but also more significantly drive differential expression in model cell types (P=xxx, one sided Wilcoxon Test). smaller effect ofonssThese networks also enable investigation of the connections between TFs and RBPs.
-Interestingly, we found that there are less top-level TF-RBP interactions, as compared to middle and bottom level ones [[add pvalue??]].sitting on does to
+We analyzed the overall TF and RBP regulatory network by systematically arranging it into a hierarchy (Fig. 3A).
+Here, regulators are placed at different levels such that those in the middle tend to regulate regulators below them and, in turn, are more regulated by regulators above them3 (see suppl. sect. xxx).
+In this hierarchy, we found that the top-layer TFs are not only enriched in cancer-associated genes (P=xxx, Fisher’s exact test) but also more significantly drive differential expression in model cell types (P=xxx, one sided Wilcoxon Test).
+We found that RBPs affect gene expression to a lesser extent than TFs (P=xxx, one sided Wilcoxon Test), which may due to the fact that most RBPs carry out post-transcriptional level regulation, such splicing, RNA localization, and transportation, rather than direct transcription initiation.
+These networks also enable investigation of the connections between TFs and RBPs.
+Interestingly, we found that there are fewer bottom-level direct TF-RBP interactions, as compared to top and middle level ones (P=xxx, one sided Wilcoxon Test).
+The well-known oncogene MYC is one of the master TFs (top-level of the hierarchy), which not only directly regulates the expression of other TFs, but also targets many RBPs to carry out key functions in the cell.

-Our networks enable gene-expression analyses in tumor samples.
-We used a regression-based approach to systematically search for the TFs and RBPs that most strongly drive tumor-normal differential gene expression in different cancers (suppl.
+Our networks also enable gene-expression analyses in tumor samples.
+We used a regression-based approach to systematically search for the TFs and RBPs that most strongly drive tumor-normal differential gene expression in different cancers (see suppl.
 Sect. xxx).
 For each patient, we tested the degree to which a regulator’s activity correlates with its target’s tumor-to-normal expression changes.
-We then calculated the percentage of patients with these relationships in each cancer type, and present the overall trends for key TFs and RBPs in Fig. 3A.
+We then calculated the percentage of patients with these relationships in each cancer type, and present the overall trends for key TFs and RBPs in Fig. 3B.

 As expected, we found that the target genes of MYC are significantly up-regulated in numerous cancer types -- in fact, the most up-regulated of any TF -- consistent with its well-known role as an oncogenic TF4,5.
-We further validated MYC's regulatory effects using knockdown experiments in breast cancer (Fig. 3).
-Consistent with our predictions, the expression of MYC targets is significantly reduced after MYC knockdown in MCF-7 (Fig. 3B).
+We further validated MYC's regulatory effects using knockdown experiments in breast cancer (Fig. 3C).
+Consistent with our predictions, the expression of MYC targets is significantly reduced after MYC knockdown in MCF-7 (Fig. 3C).
 We analyzed the RBP network in a manner similar to the TF network, and found key regulators associated with cancer (see suppl.).
 For example, the ENCODE eCLIP profile for the RBP SUB1 has peaks enriched on the 3'UTR regions of genes, and the predicted targets of SUB1 were significantly up-regulated in many cancer types (Fig. 3D).
 As an RBP, SUB1 has not previously been associated with cancer, so we sought to investigate its role.
-Knocking down SUB1 in HepG2 cells significantly down-regulated its targets (Fig. 3D), and the decay rate of SUB1 targets is lower than those of non-targets (see suppl.).
-Moreover, we found that up-regulation of SUB1 targets may lead to decreased patient survival in some cancer types (Fig. 3D).
+Knocking down SUB1 in HepG2 cells significantly down-regulated its targets, and the decay rate of SUB1 targets is lower than those of non-targets (Fig. 3D).
+Moreover, we found that up-regulation of SUB1 targets may lead to decreased patient survival in some cancer types.